 Alien Boy: The Life and Death of James Chasse is a documentary, available on Amazon Prime, about a man with schizophrenia who was killed by police in Portland, Oregon.
 This film was funded by The Mental Health Association of Portland and over 1500 individual supporters, which I thought was pretty impressive.
-It's an extremely disturbing example… Continue reading Alienation and Brutality
+It's an extremely disturbing example… Continue reading Alien Boy: The Police Killing of a Man with Schizophrenia

 Here are a few great TED Talks I've found on a variety of topics related to mental health and illness.
 Eleanor Longden: The Voices in My Head https://embed.ted.com/talks/eleanor_longden_the_voices_in_my_head A psychiatrist once told Eleanor Longden that she would be better off having cancer than a psychotic illness, as it would be more curable.
-Having the… Continue reading TED Talks: Mental Health & Illness
+Having the voice… Continue reading TED Talks: Mental Illness

 A primer on antipsychotics and how they work